wso2/docs-is/en/docs/deploy/deploy-wso2-using/minikube.md

----
-template: templates/single-column.html
----

-# Deploying WSO2 Identity Server on Kubernetes using Minikube
+# Deploy WSO2 Identity Server on Kubernetes using Minikube

 ## Prerequisites